ArchipelagoMW/Archipelago/docs/code_of_conduct.md

 These guidelines apply to all channels of communication within this GitHub repository.
 Please be respectful in both public channels, such as issues, and private, such as private messaging or emails.

-Any incidents of abuse may be reported directly to Ijwu at hmfarran@gmail.com.
+Any incidents of abuse may be reported directly to ijwu at hmfarran@gmail.com.